pratham280/prathamesh.github.io/content/authors/admin/_index.md

     date_start: 2021-06-01
     date_end: 2025-07-01
     summary: |2-
-      GPA: 8.0/10.0
+      CGPA: 8.0/10.0

-      Courses included:
+      - **Courses included:**
         - **Robot Kinematics and Dynamics:** Studied the motion and control of robotic arms and mobile robots, including forward/inverse kinematics and trajectory planning.
         - **Embedded Systems and Microcontrollers:** Gained practical experience programming controllers like Arduino, ESP32, and STM32 for real-time robotic applications.
         - **Control Systems Engineering:** Learned feedback systems, PID control, and automation techniques used in industrial and mobile robotics.
         - **Machine Vision & AI Integration:** Explored the use of computer vision and AI algorithms for navigation, object detection, and autonomous decision-making.
         - **Industrial Automation and PLCs:** Hands-on training with PLCs, SCADA, and HMI for factory automation and process control systems.
     # button:
     #   text: 'Read Thesis'
     #   url: 'https://example.com'